sabagh1994/fw-pGENMi/README.md

 To activate the virtual environments run `./activate venv` or `./activate mamba` depending on the way the environment was created.

 ## Step 3.
 Download the Data
+Run `./exc/01_data_download.sh` to download the following data from google drive,
+1. Input evidence files to train pgenmi/fwpgenmi models.
+The evidence files are separated by evidence type, e.g., TFBS_DiffMark, regulatory distance, and direction of analysis.
+The files can be accessed at `./input` directory after download.
+2. Raw multi-omics data used to generate the inputs downloaded in (1).
+The data includes histone mark profiles, ATACseq and differential gene expression analysis for noninvasive (p0) and metastatic stages (p6).
+The data will be downloaded to `./preprocess/data` directory.
+Users interested in creating the input evidence files from scratch should download this data.

 <!--- # Data: